Are you a Music Information researcher or technologist who would like to collaborate more closely with a creative practitioner?

 Matching phase.
 Check on the regularly updated overview of submitted proposals, find people you may want to work with, and tell us as creative practice chairs at ismir2024-creativepractice@ismir.net.
 We will then connect you.

 As soon as you are connected, please learn about one another’s interests, and start a dialogue on what you would need to work together.
-Report from both the technologists’ and the creatives’ side on what you learn through this dialogue (we will provide templates for this, and present joint learnings at the ISMIR 2024 conference).
-In the ideal case, you may even get concrete ideas on collaborations already, and start working together.
+Report from both the technologists’ and the creatives’ side on what you learn through this dialogue.
+In the ideal case, you may get concrete ideas on collaborations already, and start working together.

-As a final conclusion to these activities, we will publish an online joint manifesto on ways in which MIR technology and musical creativity can better connect, and start an online community on this so the dialogues and collaborations will continue beyond the conference.
+We will keep advertising and stimulating collaborations beyond the conference.
+As a final conclusion to these activities, we plan to publish an online joint manifesto on ways in which MIR technology and musical creativity can better connect, and start an online community on this so the dialogues and collaborations will continue beyond the conference.

 Help!
 I would love to work with a technologist / a creative, but have no clue where to start or what to propose!